 For example, if the trump suit is ♣, the ♣ suit’s card rankings are: J ♣, J ♤, A ♣, K ♣, Q ♣, 10 ♣, 9 ♣.

 Note that for the round, the J♤ is considered to be a ♣-suited card.

 The game begins with the player to the left of the dealer leading the first trick.
 Each player must follow suit if possible, and can only play cards from other suits (including cards from the trump suit) if they are unable to follow suit.

-If a trump suited cards are played, the player with the highest trump suited card wins the trick.
+- If a trump-suited card is played, the player with the highest trump-suited card wins the trick.

 An example of a trick is shown in the Example Plays section of the guide.

 The player who wins each trick leads the next.